 Blown Slick Series #13

 Seventy-five years ago -1943 – Nimitz, King, and particularly the air navy admirals worked a seemingly endless slate of problems to leverage the advantages the navy had hard earned in the last year.
-The F-4 Wildcat was replaced with new F-4U Corsairs and F-6F Hellcats, replacing scout bombers and torpedo bombers proved problematic.
+The F-4 Wildcat was replaced with new F-4U Corsairs and F-6F Hellcats.
+Scout bombers and torpedo bombers were replaced but the Dauntless replacement proved problematic.
 Roles and missions had to be adjusted, particularly for the ever increasing demands of observation and reconnaissance.
 New Essex class aircraft carriers were coming on line.
-The careful days of a single carrier in the Pacific after Guadalcanal were over, but how best to employ- individually or with two inside the screen?
+The careful days of a single carrier in the Pacific after Guadalcanal were over, but how best to employ – individually or with possibly more CVs inside the screen?
 Experienced carrier operators supported both concepts.

 In addition, the fight over who’s in charge between Admiral Nimitz and General MacArthur was constant, but it had serious repercussions.
 MacArthur wanted Navy carriers to protect his right flank as he moved northward with Army Air Force fighters and bombers executing the main thrust from the air.
 But the Army approach would place the carriers in restricted island waters most vulnerable to Japanese land-based air, and second the Army Air Force and Navy differed drastically in the approach of air support for troops – a major concern for the Navy/Marine Corps combination of fast carriers and amphibious operations intended for the thrust in the central Pacific.
 Much was at stake and all of it allowed by the hard won battles and lessons of 1942.